JoaoAlmeida-dev/XML-Generator-API-AdvancedProgramming/README.md

    visitors --> interfaces
    interfaces --> IVisitor
    interfaces --> IVisitable
-   visitors --> DepthFixerVisitor
-   visitors --> FilterVisitor
-   visitors --> SearcherVisitor
+   visitors --> multipleVisitors*

 ```

+*multipleVisitors is to represent that multiple classes that implement the IVisitor interface live inside the visitors
+package

+##### CommandStack

+The command Stack is an object that holds two lists of Commands

+##### XMLDocumentController

 ##### Services

-A package where we hold various diferent specific services.
+A package where we hold various different specific services.

 The only current service is a File Reader that is used for reading the properties file.